 Decisions, decisions …

-When choosing to publish independently, two of the most important things you will need to consider are: 1) budget – and thus the publishing solution you can afford, and 2) the quality of the book you’d like to produce, remembering that the higher the quality required, the higher the cost of production and printing.
+When choosing to publish independently, two of the most important things you will need to consider are: 1) budget – and thus the publishing solution you can afford, and 2) the quality of the book you’d like to produce, remembering that the higher the quality, the higher the cost of production and printing.

-Independent publishing is better-suited to authors who have direct access to their target market and who are not shy to promote and market their own work.
-In fact, the bulk of most self-published authors sales will result from their own efforts and direct-to-customer sales.
-Publisher.co.za provides the perfect alternative to mainstream bookstores as it is very easy to find – a simple search for your book title will bring it up – and you will make much more money selling through this platform than you would selling through a bricks-and-mortar bookstore (if you’re lucky enough to get into one of them).
+Independent publishing is best-suited to authors who have direct access to their target market and who are not shy to promote and market their own work.
+In fact, the bulk of most self-published authors’ sales will result from their own efforts and direct-to-customer sales.
+Publisher.co.za provides the perfect alternative to mainstream bookstores as it is very easy to remember and find – a simple search for your book title will also bring it up – and you will make much more money selling through this platform than you would when selling through bricks-and-mortar bookstores, if you’re able to get into them.

-If you are a first time author, or would like to improve your writing skills, we strongly encourage you to consider doing a writing course.
-If budget allows, opt for a professional course, such as one offered by Writer’s Write or SA Writer’s College.
-The better you learn to write, the cheaper will be your editing and production costs and the more likely it is that you will have book that is publishable with the potential to do well and help you recoup your publishing investment.
-The National Library of South Africa’s Centre for the Book also offers writing and publishing workshops.
-Once a year, they award a publishing grant to an author they feel is deserving.
+If you are a first-time author, or you’d like to improve your writing skills, we encourage you to consider enrolling on a writing course.
+If budget allows, opt for a professional course, such as one of the courses offered by Writer’s Write, SA Writer’s College, or Porcupine Press.
+The more skilled you become at writing, the cheaper will be your editing and production costs, and the more likely it is that you will produce a book with the potential to do well and help you recoup your publishing investment.
+The National Library of South Africa’s Centre for the Book also offers free writing and publishing workshops.
+Once a year, they award a publishing grant to a deserving author whose work they feel is good enough to be published.

 Having your work evaluated

-If you have finished writing you book, it would be a good idea to have your manuscript professionally evaluated.
+If you have finished writing your book, it would be a good idea to have your manuscript professionally evaluated.
 Here, your book is assessed from the viewpoint of both a reader and a publisher.
-The strengths and weaknesses of your manuscript are highlighted, and recommendations are made on how you can improve your book to make it more marketable and provide the best reading experience.
+The strengths and weaknesses of your manuscript are highlighted and recommendations are made on how you can improve your book to make it more marketable and provide the best reading experience.
 Some companies you can consider for your evaluation include Quickfox Publishing, Porcupine Press and Writer’s Write.

-Most publishing services include the full range of book production services, such as editing, proofreading, cover design, book interior design and layout, ISBN assignment and barcode generation, printing, ebook conversion, and online distribution through most major retailers.
-Who you choose to use will depend on your budget and vision for the book.
-We have listed a few options here to suit a variety of budgets.
-We suggest you research each option carefully to find the one that is right for you, bearing the following guidelines in mind:
+Most publishing companies offer the full range of book production services, such as: editing, proofreading, cover design, book interior design and layout, ISBN assignment and barcode generation, printing, ebook conversion, and online distribution through most major retailers.
+Who you choose to use will depend on your budget, quality requirements, and vision for the book.
+We have listed a few options to suit a variety of budgets.
+We suggest that you research each option carefully to find the one that is right for you, bearing the following guidelines in mind:

-- Low-cost options will invariably produce a low-quality product – bookstore distribution will definitely not be possible, and you will likely struggle to secure media reviews unless your book has been very well written and edited, and the presentation is of high quality.
+- Low-cost options will invariably produce a low-quality product, and bookstore distribution will usually not be possible.
+You may also struggle to secure media reviews unless your book has been very well written and edited, and the presentation is of high quality.
 The upside is that financial risk is very low and capital outlay is minimal.

-- Higher-cost options usually involve professional book production by industry experts, including multiple editorial passes and appealing cover and book interior design.
-However, do not assume that you will be receiving a high quality product just because you are paying a lot of money – look at samples of the work they’ve done and assess the quality of their workmanship before you commit.
+- Professional options cost the most and usually involve professional book production performed by industry experts, including multiple editorial passes and appealing cover and book interior design.
+However, do not assume that you will be receiving a high quality product just because you are paying a lot of money – look at samples of the work the company has done and assess the quality of their workmanship before you commit.
 This is especially important since you will be investing a much larger sum of money and you’ll want to know that every penny spent will deliver the quality you expect.
 You will also need to be sure that you can recoup your investment, so when going this route, full costings should be analysed upfront before you sign on the dotted line.
 A reputable publishing company should be able to provide objective advice and guidance regarding your project and publishing budget, and ensure that your project falls within the allocated budget and that the project remains viable.

 Low to no-cost options

 DIY PUBLISHING: If you have no budget for a professional production service, you can use self-help services such as CreateSpace, Lulu.com and BookBaby.
 It is strongly advisable to invest whatever money you have in editing and proofreading before publishing through these platforms.
 These platforms usually offer templates that you can use to format your book and lay out your cover.
 They also offer international distribution via Amazon and other major retailers.
 To use these services you will need to be comfortable using the internet.
 Most services are customer-friendly and offer online help guides with a step-by-step process for preparing and loading your files.

 PARTRIDGE PUBLISHING AFRICA: A division of Author Solutions LLC, Partridge Publishing offers package-based publishing and a range of editorial and production services, as well as international distribution.
-What you won’t find here is unbiased advice, manuscript assessment or high quality editing – their business model is to sell you their services, even if your manuscript is weak and unlikely to sell, and editing generally consists of basic grammar, spelling and punctuation checks made by English second-language speakers.
+What you won’t find here, unfortunately, is unbiased advice or high quality editing – their business model is to sell you their services, even if your manuscript is weak and unlikely to sell, and editing generally consists of basic grammar, spelling and punctuation checks made by English second-language speakers.
 Although they can be considered a vanity press in the true sense of the word, they have opened the door for new African writers and their entry level publishing options (book cover design, layout, ISBN, printing and distribution) are very affordable by normal publishing standards.
 If you are thinking of using one of their more expensive packages, you’d be well-advised to consider a professional option, instead.

 QUICKFOX PUBLISHING: Quickfox Publishing is a bespoke professional book production and publication service provider.
-Their small team of editors, designers and consultants have worked for South Africa’s largest publishers such as Random-Struik, MacMillan, Oxford University Press, Cambridge University Press, Pearson Education, and others.
+Their team of editors, designers and consultants have worked for South Africa’s largest publishers such as Random-Struik, MacMillan, Oxford University Press, Cambridge University Press, Pearson Education, and others.
 They specialise in non-fiction, coffee table, academic and educational books, and offer print and electronic magazine, quarterly report, newsletter and catalogue production services and content hosting.
 They also offer cost-effective package deals for fiction and biographical ebook conversion and distribution through the world’s largest ebook retailers, and international print-on-demand distribution services.
 Clients include entrepreneurs, motivational speakers, businesses, corporates, subject specialists, chefs, trainers, and educational and academic content providers.
 Quickfox is based in Cape Town but services clients throughout South Africa and abroad.